-(2) The symbolic name appears in the name column of the table in 8.2.
+(2) The symbolic name appears in the name column of the table in Section 8.2.

-(3) The symbolic name does not appear in a typestatement of type different from the intrinsic type specified in the table.
+(3) The symbolic name does not appear in a type-statement of type different from the intrinsic type specified in the table.

-(4) Every appearance of the symbolic name (except in a type-statement as described previously is immediately followed by an actual argument list enclosed in parentheses.
+(4) Every appearance of the symbolic name (except in a type-statement as described in the foregoing) is immediately followed by an actual argument list enclosed in parentheses.